Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS - WHIZ News

 What a find he’s been.

-The left fielder has hit safely in every game of this postseason, piling up 14 hits so far — including a walk-off single in Game 2 against the Dodgers.
-He has struck out only once.
+The left fielder has hit safely in every game this postseason, piling up 14 hits in 30 at-bats (.467) — including a walk-off single in Game 2 against the Dodgers.

 Rosario is 10 for 17 (.588) with two homers and six RBIs in the NLCS.